turingschool/backend-curriculum-site/module4/projects/quantified_self/quantified_self_full_stack.md

 **A couple of things to note:**
 * The above images are NOT wireframes you should follow - they are as simple as possible to illustrate the info/functionality your app should have.
 Your need to develop wireframes and decide on a UI flow.
 * User should NEVER have to 'refresh' the page to get updated data, and user should NEVER have to type something into the URL bar once they are on your page.
+* While you are developing the front-end before you have your Express server deployed, feel free to use `https://rails-quantified-self.herokuapp.com/` as your base URL for requests.

 ### Option 1 - Calendar